AnirudhBHarish/AnirudhBHarish.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular

 news: true  # includes a list of news items
+research: true # include research interests
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I'm a 2nd year Masters' student working in the [Visual Machines Group](https://visual.ee.ucla.edu/), UCLA, advised by [Prof. Achuta Kadambi](https://www.ee.ucla.edu/achuta-kadambi/).
+During the summer, I worked as an intern in the Camera Quality Evaluation team at Qualcomm.

 Prior to coming to UCLA, I was a Research Intern at Microsoft Research India.
 I was a part of the EdgeML team, where I worked on audio processing algorithms for low-computation devices.